Get Help for your Back Pain

 Determining whether your back pain requires medical attention will depend on the severity of your injury.
 Since back injuries can occur at any moment, your primary physician may not be available to provide aid when it strikes.

-Urgent care facilities can help you with your back pain, those like the clinics that are part of the UrgentMED Network can perform x-rays of the c-spine, l-spine, and t-spine in order to diagnose how severe your back pain is.
+Urgent care facilities can help you with your back pain, those like the clinics that are part of UrgentMED can perform x-rays of the c-spine, l-spine, and t-spine in order to diagnose how severe your back pain is.
 If your back pain requires further medical attention, each of our clinics is closely connected with top rated specialists in the Southern California area.
 Additionally, we have two physical therapy centers attached to our West Los Angeles Urgent Care and West should your injury require rehabilitation.

 Types of Back Pain